walt-id/waltid-identity/docs/ts12-sca-payment-demo.md

 `dc+sd-jwt/transaction-data-hash-check`.
 The OpenAPI example separately demonstrates the encrypted response.
 Cancellation must produce no successful credential response.

+For `wallet.sca=missing-translation`, use an isolated issuer fixture that publishes the affirmative action only in a language absent from the other payment labels.
+Approve setup and issuance.
+The test requires the visible missing-language error, disabled submission and no response; it must never reach payment authorization.
+Restore the positive metadata after this run.
+Never change a shared demo deployment to create a negative fixture.

 Native factors remain possession/inherence `other`: the platform contract does not attest a biometric modality or a certified WSCD category.
 For SD-JWT the transaction proof is in the KB-JWT.
 The existing mdoc demo uses device-signed